arasgungore/PCM-and-DM-modulators/README.md

 A Python/MATLAB project which implements pulse-code modulation (PCM) and delta modulation (DM).

 This project was assigned for the Communication Engineering (EE 374) course in the Spring 2022 semester.
+For reference, check out the instructor of this course, [Ali E. Pusane](https://github.com/pusane)'s [implementation of delta modulation (DM) in Python](https://github.com/pusane/DM_in_Python).